CBD Oil

 Is Delta-9 THC The Same As THC?

-Generally speaking, when you see THC advertised or spoken about in popular culture, it’s referring to delta-9 THC.
-Delta-9 THC is the most stable and naturally occurring form of tetrahydrocannabinol in cannabis.
+Generally speaking, when you see THC advertised or spoken about in popular culture, it’s referring to delta-9 THC, the more stable and naturally occurring form of tetrahydrocannabinol in cannabis.

 What Are The Effects Of Delta-9 THC?